JuliaAstro/AstroImages.jl/docs/src/manual/converting-to-rgb.md

 rgb1 = composecolors([antred, antgreen, antblue])
 ```
 It's a start!

+!!! note
+    For best results, the images should be properly aligned and cropped to the same size before making a color composite.
+The simple cropping we did here is just for demonstration purposes.

 By default, if you provide three images these are mapped to the color channels red, green, and blue.
 The intensities are limited to `Percent(99.5)`.